 - Your anxiety keeps you from making plans or following through with plans that you have with friends and family.

 - You are unable to focus on your work, complete tasks, or mingle with co-workers.
 You may dread going to work and focus on the next day’s to-do list after you leave work.

 - You feel mentally and physically exhausted.

 This could pose a significant challenge if the person using alcohol or drugs to mask their symptoms decided to stop using.
 By using drugs and alcohol, you are not allowing yourself to feel the distress commonly associated with negative emotions.
-When you stop drinking and using, you will find that using healthy coping skills still leaves you feeling some level of distress which can feel overwhelming.
-The hope is that the distress you do feel is more tolerable and stops your symptoms from worsening.
+When you stop drinking and using, you will find that using healthy coping skills still leaves you feeling some level of distress, which can feel overwhelming.
+The hope is that the distress you feel is more tolerable and stops your symptoms from worsening.

 Unfortunately, many of the individuals who struggle with an anxiety disorder and a substance use disorder receive treatment for only one of their concerns.
 For example, if someone received treatment for their addiction, they likely did not receive the treatment necessary to help them live with their anxiety disorder in a manageable way.
 This can lead to feeling more distressed with your emotions which can serve as a trigger for relapse.
 If someone only receives treatment for their anxiety disorder, they are still using drugs or alcohol, which directly impacts the feelings they are genuinely experiencing.

 As a result, individuals who have a dual diagnosis should be mindful of the treatment offered by the provider that they choose.
-You want to make sure that you are in treatment that sets you up for success by addressing any mental health symptoms you are struggling with.
+You want to make sure you are in treatment that sets you up for success by addressing any mental health symptoms you are struggling with.

 01 Get In Touch With Us Today